Typhoon Koryn (1993)

-Typhoon Koryn, known in the Philippines as Super Typhoon Goring, was the third named storm, first typhoon and super typhoon of the 1993 Pacific typhoon season.
-Koryn formed on June 13 and reached super typhoon status on June 26 with winds at 150 mph and a barometric pressure of 910 millibars.
-A powerful super typhoon, Koryn caused serious damage across the Caroline Islands, the Philippines, and the People's Republic of China, leaving 37 people dead and $14 million (1993 USD).
+Typhoon Koryn, known as Goring in the Philippines, was the powerful tropical cyclone that impacted Philippines, Hong Kong, and China.
+It was the third named storm, first typhoon and super typhoon of the 1993 Pacific typhoon season.
+Koryn formed on June 13 and reached super typhoon status on June 26 with winds at 160 mph and a barometric pressure of 900 millibars.
+Koryn caused 37 people dead and $312 million damage.
 It was the most intense tropical cyclone worldwide in 1993.

+In the Philippines, the storm left $102 million damage and 28 people were reported dead.
+Many major roads in the Philippines were closed.
+In Hong Kong, 183 people were injured.
+The 12,522-ton freighter Lian Gang sank.

 Meteorological history

-An area of low pressure formed near the Caroline Islands on June 15 and moved northward and then westward where it continued to strengthen and became Tropical Storm Koryn on June 17.
-Then, Koryn started to move northwestwards.
+An area of low pressure formed near the Caroline Islands on June 15 and moved northward and then westward where it continued to strengthen and became Tropical Storm Koryn on June 17 at 0:00 UTC.
+At 09:00 UTC on June 22, the JMA upgraded Koryn to a severe tropical storm.
 On June 23, satellite photos revealed a 10 mi diameter eye forming in the developing storm and winds of 75 mph were also detected, prompting forecasters to upgrade Koryn to typhoon status.
+At 12:00 UTC on the same day, the JMA upgraded Koryn to a very strong typhoon.
+At 18:00 UTC on the same day, the JTWC upgraded Koryn to a Category 4 typhoon.

-The next day, Koryn rapidly intensified to become the first super typhoon of the season with winds of 150 mph and a minimal pressure of 905 millibars.
+The next day at 06:00 UTC, Koryn rapidly intensified to become the first super typhoon of the season.
+At 06:00 UTC, the JMA upgraded Koryn to a violent typhoon.
+At 12:00 UTC, the JMA estimated a minimum pressure of 905 hPa.
 The rapid intensification occurred within a 23-hour period.

-After peaking, the typhoon began to weaken and started making landfall in the northern Philippines.
+Koryn made landfall in Isabela Province as a Category 3 typhoon on June 25 at 18:00 UTC.
 After making landfall in the northern Philippines on June 26, Koryn entered the South China Sea as a Category 2 typhoon.
-The typhoon maintained the intensity until it made landfall.
-Moving at 30 km/h, the storm made landfall near Hong Kong and weakened into a strong tropical storm until the storm dissipated on June 29.
+The storm made landfall near Yangjiang at midnight on June 27.
+At 18:00 UTC on the same day, the JMA downgraded Koryn to a severe tropical storm.
+The JTWC issued its final warning for the system at 06:00 UTC on June 28.
+The storm dissipated over between Yunnan and Guangxi on June 29.